istio/istio.io/content/en/docs/examples/alb-nlb/index.md

 ## Create secrets for ALB and Istio ingress gateway

-IBM Cloud Kubernetes Service generates TLS certificates and private keys and stores them as a secret in the default namespace when you request a DNS subdomain for an NLB IP.
+IKS generates TLS certificates and private keys and stores them as a secret in the default namespace when you request a DNS subdomain for an NLB IP.
 The Application Load Balancer's Ingress subdomain certificates and keys are also stored as a secret in the default namespace.
 You need these credentials to establish the identities the ALB and the Istio ingress gateway will present one to another during mutual TLS authentication between them.